Should we repeal ObamaCare? Should we defund ObamaCare? How would repealing ObamaCare or defunding ObamaCare affect the country?

 Why would so many push to defund ObamaCare when Government programs like these are created specifically to help those same people?
-The Government is the greatest protection the people have.
 Programs and services like Medicaid, Social Security, ObamaCare, Unions, NPR, PBS(?), Education, etc cost Big Business billions in taxes every year.
-Other government regulations and protective programs like the EPA stand in the way of maximizing profit for big businesses by imposing regulations that decrease profit for the sake of human and environmental rights.
-While big business owners and investors may have every reason to want to repeal ObamaCare or defund ObamaCare for the sake of their wallets, the average Joe has hardly a reason at all.
+Other government regulations and protective programs, like the EPA, stand in the way of maximizing profit for big businesses by imposing regulations that decrease profit for the sake of human and environmental rights.
+While big business owners and investors may have every reason to want to repeal ObamaCare, the average American has hardly a reason outside of ideology.

-Moving ObamaCare or Medicaid to a state level isn’t the only Big Business tactic used to defund ObamaCare or Repeal ObamaCare.
+Moving public programs like Medicaid to a state level isn’t the only Big Business tactic used to defund ObamaCare or Repeal ObamaCare.
 Here are some other Big Business Facts you might not know.

 • Every year Big Business gives hundreds of millions of dollars to fund political campaigns with the stipulation they support their interests.
 They use lobbyists and superPACs to do this legally.

 • Big Business calls those who support Government programs “socialist” to make people think that these protections are un-American.
 This is a form of manipulation.
 The American Government was created to offer protections to the people for the commonwealth.
 It’s just rhetoric that helps them convince voters to stand against their own interests and support interests of big business.